julianreul/mode_behave/paper.md

 MO|DE.behave is a python-based software package for the estimation and simulation of discrete choice models.
-The purpose of this software is to enable a rapid workflow for the quantitative analysis of survey data on the choice behavior of individuals or groups, utilizing advanced discrete choice methods.
+The purpose of this software is to enable a rapid quantitative analysis of survey data on choice behavior of individuals or groups, utilizing advanced discrete choice methods.
 Therefore, MO|DE.behave incorporates estimation routines for conventional multinomial logit models as well as for mixed logit models with nonparametric distributions [@Train2009; @McFadden2000].
 Since the estimation of this type of mixed logit model can be computationally expensive, the software facilitates the use of GPU-hardware during the estimation process to decrease computation time.
-Furthermore, MO|DE.behave contains a set of post-processing tools to visualize the estimation results and simulated choice probabilities, to identify consumer groups and to calculate model sensitivities.
+Furthermore, MO|DE.behave contains a set of post-processing tools to visualize the estimation and simulated results.
 Additionally, pre-estimated discrete choice simulation methods for transportation research are included to enrich the software package for this specific community.

-# Statement of need
+# Statement of Need

 The analysis of choice behavior is an important element in economic research as well as in related fields, such as the social sciences or civil engineering.